Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Dyes: Especially azo dyes

-- Alcohol: Ethanol dries out the skin further
+- Alcohol: Ethanol additionally dries out the skin

 - Mineral oils: Can clog pores and hinder skin regeneration

-Help with reading ingredient lists: Problematic ingredients are often listed under their INCI names.
-Download an ingredient analysis app or ask the manufacturer directly if you're unsure.
+Reading aid for ingredient lists: Problematic ingredients are often listed under their INCI names.
+Download an ingredient analysis app or ask the manufacturer directly if you are unsure.

 Frequently Asked Questions